Here are some examples of Information Technology Jobs in Criminal Justice. Follow along to learn more about this career.

 Gaming surveillance officers and other security jobs must have at least a high school diploma or GED, but some complete courses in gaming surveillance or casino security.

-Gaming surveillance officer area an average pay of around $33,000 annually.
+Gaming surveillance officers are an average pay of around $33,000 annually.

 Since technology is a major part of nearly all organizations, a great deal of information is stored on computers and electronic devices.
 Information security involves safeguarding information from access by unauthorized individuals.
 Information security professionals work to protect information on various devices, including computers.
 Even with the necessary precautions, criminals use complex methods to access information and information security professionals do their best to fight the attacks and minimize the harmful effects of the intrusion.
 They work to identify how an attacker gained access and develop ways to improve security procedures.
 Many information security workers specialize in a certain area, such as user accounts, digital files, or network security.

-Information security professionals usually have at least a bachelor’s degree in information security, computer science, or other related area.
+Information security professionals usually have at least a bachelor’s degree in information security, computer science, or another related area.

 The average yearly pay for information security professionals is around $65,000, but actual wages depend on specific aspects, such as location and employer.